ykjit/yk/src/dev/getting_started.md

 make -j `nproc` install
 ```

-Be sure to put your newly built binaries in your `$PATH`.
-E.g.:
+In order that your subsequent build(s) of `yk` pick up `ykllvm`, you must
+ensure that the `ykllvm` compiler binaries are used instead of your system's
+default LLVM binaries.
+For example, prepend the `ykllvm` installation
+directory to your `$PATH`:

 ```
-export PATH=/path/to/inst/bin:${PATH}
+export PATH=/path/to/ykllvm/inst/bin:${PATH}
 ```

 ## Working with the `yk` repo.

-The `yk` repo is a Rust workspace.
-You can build and test in the usual ways
+The `yk` repo is a Rust workspace (i.e. a collection of crates).
+You can build
-using `cargo`.
+and test in the usual ways using `cargo`.

 For example, to build and test the system, run:

 ```
 cargo test
 ```

 The only requirement is that the LLVM binaries in your `$PATH` are those from a
 compiled `ykllvm` (see the previous section).

 ### C++ code